Verified Quadratic Virtual Substitution for Real Arithmetic

 \begin{remark} Notice that in the above, we are actually substituting a polynomial mentioning \isa{var} \textit{for the variable} \isa{var}.
 This situation arises as a consequence of our multiple-step substitution process for quadratic roots: If we associate the polynomial variable \isa{var} with the meta-variable $x$ and create a second meta-variable $y$, then we want to perform the substitutions $x=(a+by)/d$ and $y=\sqrt{c}$.
 After performing the first substitution for meta-variable $x$, the polynomial variable \isa{var} representing the meta-variable $x$ gets eliminated.
 As such, it is okay for us to repurpose the same polynomial variable \isa{var} to represent our new meta-variable $y$ when performing the substitution $y=\sqrt{c}$.
-Further, reusing this specific variable \isa{var} is actually a necessity, as representing $y$ with a different polynomial variable could lead to conflicts with other variables within the polynomial. \end{remark}
+Further, reusing this specific variable \isa{var} allows us to avoid potential conflicts with other variables within the polynomial. \end{remark}